Codepath

 Understand what the interviewer is asking for by using test cases and questions about the problem.

-• Yes, the problem states that the list is sorted, with all 0s appearing before any 1s.
+• A: Yes, the problem states that the list is sorted, with all 0s appearing before any 1s.

-• Can the list be empty?
+• Q: Can the list be empty?

 HAPPY CASE